 Despite of its small size, Mgahinga national park is of great significance because it is a home to the endangered mountain Gorillas that attract gorilla trekking tours or safaris to this region.
 This park plus other two parks in Rwanda and the Democratic Republic of Congo: that is to say Parc National des Volcans and Parc National des Virunga respectively form the 434-sq. km ‘Virunga Conservation Area’.
 Given that Mgahinga is 33.7 sq. km, it is just 8% of the Virunga Conservation Area and the whole Park is found in Bufumbira County of Kisoro District.
 The park’s vegetation is partly forested and the huge cones of the Virunga volcanoes that dominate the landscape contribute to the great scenic view of the area.

 Other Tourist Attractions in Mgahinga National Park

 Though mountain gorillas form the major attraction to the park, the park also supports other various wildlife which include

-- 76 mammalian species like golden monkeys a localized and distinctive race of the Black and White colobus monkey, leopard, forest elephant, and giant forest hogs, Blue Monkeys as well as a number of bird species.
+- 76 mammalian species like golden monkeys a localized and distinctive race of the Black and White colobus monkey, leopard, forest elephants, and giant forest hogs, Blue Monkeys as well as a number of bird species.
 Also the park is arguably the most scenic park in Uganda, offering panoramic views that stretch northwards to Bwindi and a southern skyline dominated by the steep volcanic cones of the Virungas, surely one of the most memorable and stirring sights in East Africa.

 - Local communities like the Pygmy Batwa African tribe which in the past lived by gathering fruits and hunting from Bwindi Impenetrable forest.
 They shifted after the Park was established to protect the Mountain Gorillas.
 They now sing and dance for visitors also sell their handmade crafts as souvenirs.